• Skip to main content

 • Related Recipes:

-• Recipe
+• Earl Grey Shortbread Cookie Recipe

-• Earl Grey Cookies
+• Earl Grey Shortbread Cookies

-Why you will love these cookies
+What you will love about these Earl Grey Cookies

-This Earl Grey Shortbread Cookie recipe is made by infusing loose tea leaves with butter so the moisture in the butter releases the earthy and bitter flavor of the tea.
+This Earl Grey Shortbread Cookie recipe is made by infusing loose tea leaves with butter, so the moisture in the butter releases the earthy and bitter flavor of the tea.
 This makes these cookies unique and delicious.
-You can drizzle lemon glaze on the tops which adds a combination of sweetness and a balance of tartness to the cookies.
+You can drizzle lemon glaze on the tops, which adds a combination of sweetness and a balance of tartness to the cookies.

-The next time you make cookies as a gift or for a bake sale these shortbread cookies are the ones you need to make.
+The next time you make cookies as a gift or for a bake sale, these shortbread cookies are the ones you need to make.
 See below how you can wrap them up as a gift or table favor.

-You’ll impress your friends and family with your incredible baking skills and they’ll never know how easy they are to make!
+You’ll impress your friends and family with your incredible baking skills, and they’ll never know how easy they are to make!

 Ingredients

-• Butter In baking, use unsalted butter so you can control the salt by adding it yourself.
+• Butter: In baking, use unsalted butter so you can control the salt by adding it yourself.

 • Earl Grey tea leaves